-“I’ll send him back to you this evening,” the man said to her kindly as he and Joel continued towards stables just visible in the distance.
+“I’ll send him back to you this evening,” the man said to her kindly as he and Joel continued towards stables just visible down the street.

 “What’s your name?” the woman asked.

-“Mary.”
-Noella said quickly.
-As she followed the woman through the house, she wished she and Joel had discussed this problem earlier.
+“Mary,” Noella said quickly.
+As she followed the woman, she wished she and Joel had discussed this problem earlier.
 Noella wasn’t a common name, and she didn’t want to give it.
 She wasn’t sure Joel knew her middle name, but, then again, if a girl’s first name wasn’t Mary, her middle name probably was.
-She had to think a moment whether she knew Joel’s middle name.
+She had to think a moment whether she knew Joel’s.
 She was pretty sure it was David, but Joel being a common name, he might feel he could use it.

 “Can you close the curtains?”
 Noella asked.
 The woman’s daughter complied.
-“Thank you.
-Could you show me where I can get a basin of heated water?”
+“Thank you, and show me where I can heat some water?”

 “I’ll be right back,” she said to the old woman.
 “I’m Mary.”
 She followed the daughter back downstairs and waited for the water to heat.
 Noella realized suddenly that she had forgotten she wasn’t in her own house and had to be mindful she was a servant.
-She asked with more deference, “Do you have a towel and cloth or a sponge I can use?
+She asked with more deference, “Do you have a towel and cloth or a sponge?
 I’d like to bath your maman’s face.”

 The woman got what she needed.
 “Thank you, Mary.
-Let me help you take everything back upstairs.
-I have to leave soon for my job at the milliner’s, but I can come back later this afternoon to see what else you might need.
-Help yourself to food in the pantry.
+I have to leave for my job at the milliner’s, but I will be back this evening.
+There’s food in the pantry.
 I don’t know what she’ll eat.”

-Noella went to the bed and propped the woman up a bit better.
+Noella took the water carefully upstairs, went to the bed and propped the woman up against the pillows.
 She rinsed the cloth in the warm water and washed her hand and arm.
 She could see the woman relax.
-She heard the bedroom door close and the daughter go down the stairs.
-Alone with her patient, Noella felt she, too, could relax, and she smiled at her patient.
 She washed her face and then took stock of the covers.
 “Are you cold, Maman?” she asked.
 The woman shook her head.
-“Then, I’m going to air the blankets one by one,” Noella said as she threw back the covers.
+“Then, I’m going to air the blankets.”
+She threw back the covers.
 My, they were heavy.
 Looking around the room, she found a shawl on a chair and making a roll of it, stuffed it at the bottom of the bed to take the pressure off the woman’s feet.
 As she replaced the sheet and first blanket, she heard her patient sigh.
 Noella spread the second blanket loosely on top of the first.
-“I’m going to make us something to eat.”
+“I’m going to make something to eat.”

-She hung two blankets on the line to air and went into the kitchen to see what she could find.
-The larder was well stocked, and Noella diced vegetables and shredded some meat into a pot and made the soup she used to make for her own grandmother.
+She hung the blankets on the line to air and went into the kitchen to see what she could find.
+The larder was well stocked.
+Noella diced vegetables and shredded meat into a pot and made the soup she used to make for her own grandmother.
 That was just two years ago, thought Noella.
-“I miss you, Grandmama,” she said softly.
+“I miss you, Granny,” she said softly.
 While she waited for the soup to cook, she cleaned the kitchen and organized the larder, exchanged the blankets on the line, and finally, satisfied the soup was the way she wanted it, made two bowls.
 She quickly ate one of them with a thin slice of bread.
 Cutting another thin slice, she buttered it and took it and the bowl upstairs.
 The woman seemed to be eagerly waiting for her.